nop33/si/src/content/blog/response-to-the-our-common-agenda-policy-brief-1-“to-think-and-act-for-future-generations”/index.md

 The Futures Lab should also **lead the substantial work on capacity building,** knowledge synthesis, and **monitoring** needed to implement future-proofing and foresight for future generations at the multilateral level.
 It should support the development of government-funded infrastructure for implementing future-proofing at a national level.

-We recommend the Futures Lab to **collaborate with forecasting institutions** such as the [Good Judgment Project](https://goodjudgment.com/) or [Metaculus](https://www.metaculus.com/about/), which have extensive knowledge and experience in informing decision-making through [expert forecasting](https://www.sciencedirect.com/science/article/abs/pii/S0169207021001473).
+We recommend that the Futures Lab **collaborate with forecasting institutions** such as the [Good Judgment Project](https://goodjudgment.com/) or [Metaculus](https://www.metaculus.com/about/), which have extensive knowledge and experience in informing decision-making through [expert forecasting](https://www.sciencedirect.com/science/article/abs/pii/S0169207021001473).

+We also recommend that the Futures Lab **collaborate with leading strategic foresight institutions** such as the [OECD foresight unit](https://www.oecd.org/strategic-foresight/) to conduct a rigorous exploration and analysis of possible future scenarios relating to global catastrophic and existential risk in order to inform strategic decision-making in the face of uncertainty.

 3. **Adopting a Declaration for Future Generations**